emillan-gov/emillan-gov/README.md

 🌍 About Me

 Hello!
-I'm a Geospatial Analyst based in British Columbia, Canada, where I have the privilege of working in the public servuce to leverage geospatial technologies for the improvement of our community and the environment.
+I'm a Geospatial Analyst based in British Columbia, Canada, where I have the privilege of working in the public service to leverage geospatial technologies for the improvement of our community and the environment.
 I am fueled by a passion for creative solutions to difficult questions.

 📊 What I Do